 Here are some general rules if you want to sell online in China:

-- Use WeChat as a platform of newsletter
+- Use WeChat as a platform for the newsletter

 - Social media such as Weibo is intimately linked to online shopping and should also be a key pillar of your plan.